CartoDB/cartodb/doc/manual/source/components/postgresql.rst

 PostgreSQL (http://postgresql.org) is the open source database powering CartoDB.

-We use PostgreSQL for two purposes:
+CartoDB uses PostgreSQL for two purposes:

 * **Metadata storage**.
 This is the metadata used by the CartoDB editor.
 Editor models like users information, visualizations, or other metadata is stored in this database.
 The name and connection information of this database is specified on the Rails ``app_config.yml`` configuration file.